Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 We systematically moved the PE in 0.1XC increments in the opposite direction away from CE, capturing resistance reading at each step calculated as $( \frac{V_p}{I_c} )$.
 The detection of three consecutive, evenly spaced, and constant resistance readings (differences lower than 3%) was indicative of the turbine of interest grounding impedance at 25 kHz.

 For comparison purposes with other approaches aiming to estimate just the individual grounding resistances of turbines in the case study's grounding system, the FoP high-frequency measurements $Zmed_{FoP}^{HF}$ ($\Omega$) were taken at three different current injection points in EE, identified as 1, 2, and 3.
 It's noteworthy that the assessment of grounding impedance at high frequencies is particularly suited for understanding the behavior of the grounding circuit under the influence of atmospheric discharge-related currents.
+The instruments used in HFM method were Tektronix A6302 50 MHz AC Current Probe, Tektronix AM503 Current Probe Amplifier, Hantek DSO5102P 2 Channel Digital Storage Oscilloscope 100 Mhz.

 [^1]: S. Visacro, F. H. Silveira and C. H. D. Oliveira, "Measurements for Qualifying the Lightning Response of Tower-Footing Electrodes of Transmission Lines," in IEEE Transactions on Electromagnetic Compatibility, vol. 61, no. 3, pp. 719-726, June 2019, doi: 10.1109/TEMC.2019.2915188.

 ### Clamp-on Ground Meter Method

 Measurements Zmed <sub>CGM</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each cylinder (representing the turbine grounding) to the horizontal electrode.

 **Figure 3**